Amarok79/Amarok.Events/README.md

 ### Weak Subscriptions

 It is possible to register event handlers (synchronous and/or asynchronous) via weak subscriptions.
-That are one that are automatically removed if the event handler is garbage collected.
+That are one that are automatically removed after the event handler has been garbage collected.

 Weak subscriptions support a very specific but common use case.
-Using weak subscriptions wrong can be dangerous as it can cause hard-to-reproduce bugs.
+Using weak subscriptions in a wrong way can be dangerous as it can cause hard-to-reproduce bugs.
 Consider this as a warning.
-Instead, correctly used they can help in preventing memory leaks, for example, just because you forgot to remove an event handler.
+But, correctly used they can help in preventing memory leaks, for example, just because you forgot to manually remove an event handler.

 Let's imagine an application where you have a set of services.
 These services are mostly persistent and live for the entire application lifetime.
 Such services are commonly registered as singletons in a dependency injection container.